-Description: A credit for taxes paid is allowed on the sale to or use by a contractor or subcontractor of tangible personal property if that property is used solely in the performance of a preexisting lump sum or unit price
+Description: A credit for taxes paid is allowed on the sale to or use by a contractor or subcontractor of tangible personal property if that property is used solely in the performance of a preexisting lump sum or unit price construction contract.
+The credit would only be applicable following a sales and use tax rate change.

-151. Veterinary Drugs
+153. Veterinary Drugs